Orozco v Attorney General: Opposition

-On 26 November 2014, the Association of Evangelical Churches called for a national referendum on the question of whether section 53 of the Criminal Code Act should be retained, it being believed that the section would 'remain intact because a majority of the citizenry share[d] the [Association's] views that it [was] necessary to upold [the section] in order to secure the morals and values of the society, and specifically to prevent the legislation of same-sex marriage.'
+On 26 November 2014, the Association of Evangelical Churches called for a national referendum on the question of whether section 53 of the Criminal Code should be retained, it being believed that the section would "remain intact because a majority of the citizenry share[d] the [Association's] views that it [was] necessary to upold [the section] in order to secure the morals and values of the society, and specifically to prevent the legislation of same-sex marriage".

 Appeals

-The Attorney General, in Attorney General v Orozco, appealed the Supreme Court's judgment on sections 12 and 16.
-Notably, Government did not appeal the decriminalisation of same-sex intimacy, findings regarding sections 3, 6, and 14, nor the Court's exercise of judicial review.
-Oral arguments concluded on 29 October 2018, and judgment was delivered on 30 December 2019.
-The Court of Appeals upheld the lower court's findings on sections 12 and 16, and notably, reaffirmed that the term 'sex' in the Constitution Act encompasses sexual orientation, thereby becoming 'the first appellate tribunal in the Caribbean to reach these conclusions.'
-This judgment is considered final, as it was not appealed to the Caribbean Court of Justice within the required time.
+The Attorney General, in AG v Orozco, appealed the High Court's ruling on sections 12 and 16 of the Constitution.
+Notably, government did not appeal the decriminalisation itself, findings regarding sections 3, 6, and 14, nor the court's exercise of judicial review.
+Oral arguments concluded on 29 October 2018, and appellate judgment was delivered on 30 December 2019.
+The Court of Appeal upheld the High Court's findings on both sections 12 and 16, and significantly, reaffirmed that the term "sex" in the Constitution encompasses sexual orientation, thereby becoming "the first appellate tribunal in the Caribbean to reach these conclusions".
+This decision became final when it was not appealed to the Caribbean Court of Justice within the allotted time.

-The Roman Catholic Diocese also appealed the judgment, but on all, rather than limited, grounds.
-In March 2018, after missing several deadlines, the Roman Catholic Church wholly withdrew their appeal.
+The Catholic Diocese appealed the judgment separately, but on all, rather than limited, grounds.
+In March 2018, after missing several deadlines, they withdrew their appeal.

-Significance
+Legacy

-Orozco v AG is thought to have been the first challenge to Belize's sodomy statute since the latter's introduction in 1888, and the first instance of the judicial review of such law in the Commonwealth Caribbean.
-(Note: The Bahamas decriminalised same-sex intercourse in 1991, though not via judicial review (Waites 2019, James 2018a).)
-The judgment made Belize the second Commonwealth Caribbean country to decriminalise consensual same-sex intercourse, after The Bahamas.
-The case is considered a landmark, and has been cited as a possible precedent for other former British colonies in the region.
-(Note: As of 2018, ten of thirteen former British colonies in the Commonwealth Caribbean still criminalised same-sex intercourse (Tisdale 2018).
-However, it has been argued that the case's legal impact 'will be severely limited by the constitutional peculiarities of each country' (James 2018a).
-For instance, while Belize's constitutional statute recognises a separate and enforceable right to dignity, those of peer countries do not (James 2018a).
-Similarly, all statutes but those of Belize, Jamaica, and Trinidad and Tobago recognise a relatively limited, rather than expansive, right to privacy (James 2018a).
-Lastly, all statutes but those of Belize, Guyana, Jamaica, and Trinidad and Tobago recognise a similarly limited right to equal protection under the law (James 2018a).)
+Orozco v AG was the first challenge to Belize's buggery statute since its introduction in 1888, and the first instance of the judicial review of such law in the Commonwealth Caribbean.
+The judgment made Belize the second country in the region to decriminalise consensual same-sex intercourse, after The Bahamas.
+The case is considered a landmark, and has been cited as possible precedent for peer countries.